Amazon Black Friday deals revealed: Every Echo, Fire TV, Kindle and Amazon device deal starting Nov. 22

 Way back in October, we told you there were 6 big categories of products that you shouldn't buy until Black Friday.
-High up on that list was any Amazon device.
+High up on that list was any Amazon device including Fire tablets, Kindle Paperwhite and Echo speakers and smart displays.
 And now we can happily say: We told you so.
 Amazon reps just emailed us with an early list of what's expected to go on sale, and when -- and it includes some of the best prices this side of Prime Day, back in July.

-We've listed the full swath of deals below.
-It's a rolling sale: Some deals start Nov.
+We've listed the full swath of great deals below.
+It's a rolling Black Friday sale: Some deals start Nov.
 22 (the Friday before Thanksgiving), with more devices being added every few days through Thanksgiving Day.

 Note that we've included the sales pricing and links, but the sale prices are not available until the dates indicated.
 Plan your shopping accordingly.
 Can't wait?
 Here are the best deals on Amazon now.